mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 Password:
 MaxScale>
 ```
+When internet sockets are enabled, initially it is possible to connect using
+the username `admin` and the password `mariadb`.
+These remain in effect as long
+as no other users have been created.
+As soon as the first user is added, the use
+of `admin/mariadb` as login credentials is disabled.

 If Unix domain sockets are used, then initially only `root` has access.
 MaxAdmin
 usage can subsequently be enabled for other Linux users.